nazarein/WifeAlert/README.md

 1. Launch WifeAlert
 2. Enter Twitch usernames to monitor in the input field
 3. Click "Add" to add them to your monitoring list
-4. Click "Allow Notifications" to begin monitoring

-### Chat Features Setup

-To use chat message features:

-1. Click the "Post" checkbox next to a streamer
-2. Shift+Click the checkbox to configure messages
-3. Get your chat OAuth token from [Twitch Token Generator](https://twitchtokengenerator.com)
-4. Enter your Twitch username and OAuth token
-5. Configure your desired chat messages and timing

 ### Notification Options